-A common problem for educators is trying to re-engage with children who have lost interest: either in a specific topic or in general.
-Floorbooks are often cited as a useful tool to re-engage children, but how?
-Below we will be discussing 5 of the top reasons why Floorbooks can be used as a re-engaging tool.
+A common problem for educators is trying to re-engage with children who have lost interest either in a specific topic or in occasionally in many topics.
+Floorbooks are often cited as a useful tool to re-engage children, but why?
+Here are the 5 main reasons why Floorbooks are seen as a useful re-engagement tool.

 Lesson plans can be created from themes which children show an interest in.
-By following up on Possible Lines of Development (PLODs) and really listening to what children are saying a practitioner can ensure that learning is of real interest to them.
-They are more likely to be engaged when the learning exercise focuses on answering a question that they have asked, or exploring a topic that they love.
+By following up on Possible Lines of Development (PLODs) and really listening to what children are saying a practitioner can ensure that any learning is of real interest to children.
+Instead of getting children to learn through abstract examples that they may not understand or that they have no interest in, we can teach complex subjects such as flight or engineering through every day interests like birds and boxes.
+Both adults and children are much more engaged when learning about something they genuinely want to learn about, and we should be trying to include such interests in every day learning.
 Not only will this engage them but it can greatly boost their confidence with oral and writing skills as well as their creativity.

-As discussed in our online course Floorbooks & The Brain, people have preferred learning styles.
-The Floorbooks Approach will allow a practitioner to actively engage with different learning styles to involve all children.
-This is especially true when additional resources such as the Talking Tub or the Talkaround Mat are included.
-The voice of the child is evidenced in the Floorbook through writing or recordings alongside photos and drawings which show active engagement.
-If the evidence shows that a particular child hasn’t been engaging much then the practitioner can adjust their teaching to re-engage with the child.
+The voice of the child is always evidenced in the Floorbook through writing or recordings alongside photos and drawings which show active engagement.
+If the evidence shows that a particular child hasn’t been engaging much then the practitioner can adjust their style to re-engage with a particular child.

 Blog written by Steven Watson.